PHACDataHub/dns/README.md

 - `<zone-name>`: Name of the resource, could be same as the Zone name that you've created.
 - `<DNS-name>`: The DNS name from the previously created resource in your project.
 Don't forget the `.` at the end.
 - `<your-desired-value>`: Value to set for ttl (Time to Live).
 A good default for this is 300 but feel free to modify it.
 Units are in seconds.
-- `<zone-reference-name>`: This should be one of
+- `<zone-reference-name>`: This should be one of the three sub-domains we have.
+That is, one of `phac-aspc-alpha-canada-ca`, `phac-alpha-canada-ca` or `aspc-alpha-canada-ca`.
 - `<name-server1>...<name-server-N>`: Paste the noted NS values from the previous step here.

 After the PR is reviewed and merged, the config connector will provisioning / link the resources.

-Once done, you can add other types of DNS record sets to your project with the registered DNS name.
+Once done, you can add other types of DNS record sets to your zone with the registered DNS name.